Fun and Games (Better Call Saul): Critical response

 "Fun and Games" was met with critical acclaim.
-On the review aggregator Rotten Tomatoes, 100% of nine reviews are positive, with an average rating of 9.5/10.
-The episode received five out of five stars from Vulture's Scott Tobias, four and a half out of five stars from Nick Harley of Den of Geek, and "A–" grades from The A.V.
+On the review aggregator Rotten Tomatoes, all of its nine reviews are positive, with an average rating of 9.5/10.
+The episode received five out of five stars from Vulture's Scott Tobias, four and a half out of five stars from Nick Harley of Den of Geek, and "A−" grades from The A.V.
 Club's Kimberly Potts and IndieWire's Steve Greene.
 Greene said the episode offered a "dose of the beautifully crafted anguish that this show has perfected.
 It's an hour of faces of people forced to reckon with what's now broken in their own lives, whether or not they fully blame themselves for doing the actual breaking."
-Entertainment Weekly included "Fun and Games" in its list of "The 33 best TV episodes of 2022".
+Entertainment Weekly and Rolling Stone included "Fun and Games" on their lists for the best TV episodes of 2022.
+In 2024, Rolling Stone listed it as the 18th best TV episode of all time.

 The scene between Gus and David was analyzed by several critics, who concluded Gus was unwilling to start a relationship because he did not want to risk putting a loved one in danger.
 Harley said it was the first scene to challenge his perception of Gus, and wished the show had explored more of the character's thoughts and emotions before its end.
 Greene lauded the scene's direction and wrote, "It's a kind of genuine, uncalculated kind of interaction that Gus is rarely afforded (or that he rarely affords himself)."
 Alan Sepinwall of Rolling Stone described it as "remarkable", "lovely", and "terribly sad" and praised Esposito's performance as Gus.
 Sepinwall also said the scene between Gus and the cartel was tense because it felt like the end of their stories on Better Call Saul.
 The scene between Mike and Manuel was also well received.
 Tobias called it "extraordinary" and said Manuel's description of Mike was a reminder to the audience of Mike's true nature as a fixer: "He's so fully immersed in this cutthroat world of exploitation and death that he's lost touch with how ordinary people process loss or seek justice.
 His goodness is only relative to the vipers in his sphere."
 Harley complimented it and said it was "the sort of hardboiled, dark night of the soul stuff that Mike's storylines so frequently produce, and it's as excellent and heartbreaking as the rest".